How Much Can Snooker Players Earn? Top 100 Ranked in ££

 Of course, expenses can be offset by sponsorship deals and if you are a top 10, 20, or even 30 player, then the benefits will outweigh any unforeseen expenditure along the way.
 At the same time, the lower down the totem pole, the harder to earn endorsements.

-Although it is not necessarily doom and gloom as the World Snooker Tour (WST) announced that for the 2022/23 season, all 130 professional players will earn a guaranteed minimum payment of £20,000.
+Although it is not necessarily doom and gloom as the World Snooker Tour (WST) announced that from the 2022/23 season, all 130 professional players will earn a guaranteed minimum payment of £20,000.

 Should a player earn more than £20,000 in prize money, the additional inducements will be removed from their end-of-season total.
 Therefore, locking in some degree of earnings and affording snooker players something of a financial cushion.